vezlo/assistant-client-js/scripts/README.md

 ### When Table Doesn't Exist

-If the table doesn't exist, the script will pause and display the SQL you need to run:
+If the table doesn't exist, the script will pause and display the SQL from `schema.sql` that you need to run:

 ```
 Initializing Supabase connection...